colour-science/gamut-mapping-ramblings/README.rst

 Introduction
 ------------

-Various ramblings in the world of Scene-Referred Gamut Mapping as part of the `ACES VWG <https://community.acescentral.com/c/aces-development-acesnext/vwg-aces-gamut-mapping-working-group/80>`__.
+Ramblings in the world of Scene-Referred Gamut Mapping as part of the `ACES VWG <https://community.acescentral.com/c/aces-development-acesnext/vwg-aces-gamut-mapping-working-group/80>`__.

-Study Models Implemented in `notebooks/gamut_mapping_medicina_01.ipynb`:
+The following study models are implemented in **notebooks/gamut_mapping_medicina_01.ipynb**:

 - `Mansencal and Scharfenberg (2020) <https://community.acescentral.com/t/gamut-mapping-in-cylindrical-and-conic-spaces/2870/4>`__
 - `Smith (2020) <https://community.acescentral.com/t/rgb-saturation-gamut-mapping-approach-and-a-comp-vfx-perspective/>`__